terryaney/KatApp.Provider/katapp documentation.md

 Templates are a powerful tool in KatApp Views.
 Templates are a small markup snippet that are combined with a data object to render content.

-The data object can come from static `data-*` attributes or from an RBLe Service result row.
-When using RBLe Service result rows, the `rbl-source` attribute is required and the selector path is defined as follows.
+The data object can come from static `data-*` attributes, a RBLe Service result row, or the merged result of both.
+To use RBLe Service result rows, the `rbl-source` attribute is required and the selector path is defined as follows.

+## rbl-source Selector Paths

-Selector&nbsp;Path | Description
+Selector | Description
 ---|---
 table | The name of the table to use as the data source.
-The defined template with be applied to each row and injected into the Kaml View. table.id | Will only process the row from `table` where the row id  equals `id`. table.column.value | Will only process rows from `table` where the value of `column` equals `value`.
+The defined template with be applied to each row and injected into the Kaml View. table.idValue | Will only process the row from `table` where the row id equals `idValue`. table.column.value | Will only process rows from `table` where the value of `column` equals `value`.

+If both `rbl-source` and `data-*` attributes are provided, `data-*` attributes will take precedence.
+All `data-*` values will be merged into currently processing row to provide additional values not present or **replace** existing values found in the current row.

+See [View and Template Expressions](#View-and-Template-Expressions) for information on filter `rbl-source` selectors before processing a row.

 ```html
 <!--